gridonic/OverlappingMarkerSpiderfier/README.md

 This determines the thickness of the lines joining spiderfied markers to their original locations.

+**minZoomLevel** (default: `false`)

+Sets the minimum zoom level needed to enable spiderfying markers.
+If the map zoom level is higher than this value, markers normally spiderfied will remain unspiderfied.
+Clicking on markers still works however.

+**spiderfication** (default: `true`)

+Enables or disables the spiderfication.
+If disabled (set to `false`), markers won't be spiderfied when a marker in a normally spiderfied group is clicked.

 ### Instance methods: managing markers

 Note: methods that have no obvious return value return the OverlappingMarkerSpiderfier instance they were called on, in case you want to chain method calls.